President

 Secretary

-Lindsay Keker, MAT, BCBA is a Board Certified Behavior Analyst and the co-founder and Executive Director of Positive Pathways Behavior Services, a private practice which delivers home based ABA services, supervision and training, and school consultative services.
-Lindsay has over 10 years of experience practicing in the field.
+Lindsay Keker is a Board Certified Behavior Analyst and the co-founder and Executive Director of Positive Pathways Behavior Services, a private practice which delivers home based ABA services, supervision and training, and school consultative services.
+Lindsay has over 13 years of experience practicing in the field.
 She received her Masters of Arts in Teaching from New Jersey City University and went on to complete her coursework and experiential hours towards her BCBA at Rutgers University.
 Lindsay began her work as a fieldworker at the Douglass Developmental Disabilities Center during her undergraduate studies and returned as a teacher at the center after receiving her Master’s degree.
 She has taught special education at Freehold Township public schools.
-Lindsay has extensive experience working with clients with a variety of needs, training other professionals and collaborating on multidisciplinary teams.
-Currently, Lindsay provides home based services, serves as a consultant in New Jersey school districts and provides supervision and training for prospective Behavior Analysts.
-Lindsay has presented her clinical work at the Autism NJ Annual Conference in 2017.
+Lindsay has extensive experience working with clients with a variety of needs, training family members of clients and other professionals, and collaborating on multidisciplinary teams.
+Currently, Lindsay provides home based services, serves as a consultant in school districts throughout the state and provides supervision and training for prospective Behavior Analysts.
+Lindsay has presented her work on topics such as treatments targeting reduction of behavior, approaches in parent training, and best practices in district consultative services at the Autism NJ Annual Conference in 2017, and the Annual NJABA Conferences in 2023 and 2024.
 Her primary interests lie in spreading knowledge on and awareness of best practices in Behavior Analysis through parent training, teacher training, and increasing accessibility of services for clients throughout the state.
 (Term Ends: June, 2025)

 Government Affairs Chair